Shanghai Express-1932

 Grade: A

-The Umbrellas of Cherbourg (1964), translated in French to mean Les Parapluies de Cherbourg, is a darling and daring film, unique like none other, consisting of all dialogue being sung recitative, like an opera or a stage musical.
+The Umbrellas of Cherbourg (1964), translated in French as Les Parapluies de Cherbourg, is a daring film.
+It is unique in that all dialogue is sung recitatively, like an opera or a stage musical.

-The film has an abundance of colorful and dazzling set designs that enrich the entire experience amid the lovely French culture and atmosphere.
-Interspersing one of the loveliest melodies imaginable and the result is a stoic treasure.
+The film has colorful and dazzling set designs that enrich the entire experience amid the lovely French culture and atmosphere.
+Interspersing a melody, the result is a stoic treasure.

 The film received an Oscar nomination for Best Foreign Language Film and several other nominations.

-The film is divided into three parts and moves along chronologically over six years.
-Part One is The Departure, Part Two is The Absence and Part Three is The Return, each title representing a meaningful part of the story.
+The film is divided into three parts and progresses chronologically over six years.
+Part One is The Departure; Part Two is The Absence and Part Three is The Return, each representing a meaningful part of the story.

 Madame Emery (Anne Vernon) and her sixteen-year-old daughter Genevieve (Deneuve) own a struggling umbrella boutique in Cherbourg, France.
 Genevieve falls in love with Guy (Castelnuovo), a local mechanic, and they have sex the night before he is drafted to war, resulting in an unexpected pregnancy.

-Madame Emery and Genevieve must decide what options are best when she is courted by wealthy jeweler Roland (Marc Michel), who is unaware of her pregnancy.
-Genevieve and Guy continue to write letters to each other as she softens towards Roland and a decision is made.
+Madame Emery and Genevieve must decide what options are best when she is courted by wealthy jeweler Roland (Marc Michel), unaware of her pregnancy.
+Genevieve and Guy continue to write letters to each other as she softens towards Roland and makes a decision.

 To embrace the flavor and pacing of the film takes a few minutes of patience- like some viewers becoming accustomed to sub-titles in general, which the film also possesses, the singing is initially quite jarring but before long is to be embraced and appreciated for its unique nature.

-To stress the point, the film is not a standard musical, with songs mixed in with conventional dialogue, and each line of the film is sung.
+To stress the point, the film is not a standard musical.
+Songs are mixed in with conventional dialogue, and each line is sung.

-Deneuve, who with this role gained wider recognition beyond simply a French audience already familiar with her work, shines brightly in the lead role, never looking lovelier.
-The young lady, hardly appearing just sixteen (in truth she was twenty-one) carries the film with a chic and sophisticated style perfectly in tune with the 1960’s time-period.
+With this role, Deneuve gained wider recognition beyond a French audience already familiar with her work.
+She shines brightly in the lead role and never looks lovelier.
+The young lady, hardly appearing to be just sixteen (in truth, she was twenty-one), carries the film with a chic and sophisticated style, ideally in tune with the 1960s.

-Her magnificent grace and elegance make her the primary reason to tune in as she sings her lines flawlessly and with unforced precision.
+Her magnificent grace and elegance make her the primary reason to tune in.
+She sings her lines flawlessly and with unforced precision.

-Everyday life is presented in situational scenes adding substance and commonalities.
-Genevieve and Guy are in love and face external as well as internal obstacles.
-At the same time Madeleine (Ellen Farner), a quiet young woman who looks after Guy’s aunt, is secretly in love with Guy, as she adds a secret weapon to the film.
+Everyday life is presented in situational scenes, adding substance and commonalities.
+Genevieve and Guy are in love and face external and internal obstacles.
+At the same time, Madeleine (Ellen Farner), a quiet young woman who looks after Guy’s aunt, is secretly in love with Guy, as she adds a secret weapon to the film.

 The audience cares for the characters, especially Genevieve and Guy, but the supporting characters add a robust quality worthy of mention.

-Anne Vernon is pivotal as Madame Emery, stylish and lavish, she is concerned for her daughter’s well-being, while slyly seeing opportunities to save her boutique.
-Guy’s sickly Aunt Elise provides security and love to those who heed her advice and is remarkably played by actress Mireille Perrey.
+Anne Vernon is pivotal as Madame Emery.
+She is stylish and lavish, concerned for her daughter’s well-being, and slyly sees opportunities to save her boutique.
+Guy’s sickly Aunt Elise provides security and love to those who heed her advice.

-With bright and crisp designs, the result is reminiscent of a lavish Hollywood musical, but with a cultured French twist.
-The result is perfect, and one can easily immerse themselves in both the singing and the artistry.
+The bright, crisp designs evoke a lavish Hollywood musical with a cultured French twist.
+The result is perfect, and one can easily immerse themselves in the singing and the artistry.

-The recurring main song “I Will Wait for You” (the main theme, also known as “Devant le garage”) is delicious and emotional as it appears in many poignant scenes.
+The recurring main song “I Will Wait for You” (the central theme, also known as “Devant le garage”) is delicious and emotional as it appears in many poignant scenes.

-Those seeking a charismatic and distinctive experience with nuances and a hint of experimentation will undoubtedly sink their teeth into this fruity and tasty treat.
+Those seeking a charismatic and distinctive experience with nuances and a hint of experimentation will undoubtedly enjoy this fruity and tasty treat.

-With a French atmosphere for miles, the film is simply encompassing all that is good and cultured about French film.
+With a French atmosphere for miles, the film encompasses all that is good and cultured about French cinema.

-The Umbrellas of Cherbourg (1964) will entertain and unabashedly knock your socks off, with something grandiose and sizzling with flavor.
+The Umbrellas of Cherbourg (1964) will entertain and unabashedly knock your socks off with something grand and sizzling flavor.

 12 Angry Men-1957